telerik/blazor-docs/knowledge-base/upload-preview-image.md

 1. [Implement a controller action method to receive the uploaded files]({%slug upload-overview%}#implement-controller-methods).
 Also see the [example on the Upload Events page]({%slug upload-events%}#example).
 1. Read the uploaded image(s) in the controller and return an image URL or [Base64 data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) for the `<img>` tag(s) to render.
 1. Subscribe to the [Upload `OnSuccess` event]({%slug upload-events%}#onsuccess) to detect completed file uploads and obtain the `<img>` tag's `src` value.
 You can also use `OnSuccess` to detect file removals in the Upload component, and remove the respective `<img>` tags.

+It is not possible to preview the image in the Upload `OnSelect` event, because this event handler has no access to the file contents.

 >caption Preview uploaded images when using the Upload component